Biggest Cap Hits in NFL: Meet the 2023 Cap Hit All-Star Team

 TE: George Kittle, San Francisco 49ers, $18M

-The 49ers can redo the George Kittle deal and save around $7 million, which will double the team’s current existing NFL salary cap space.
+The 49ers can redo the George Kittle deal and save around $7 million, which will help the team’s current existing NFL salary cap space.

-When the 49ers do, the interesting part is that the New England Patriots will then have the two TEs with the biggest cap hit in 2023 with Jonnu Smith ($17.2M) and Hunter Henry ($15.5M).
-They’ll have to do something about that soon, too.
+If/when the 49ers do, the New England Patriots will then have the TE with the biggest cap hit in 2023 with Hunter Henry at $15.5M.
+They could do something about that soon, too, though.

 OL: Laremy Tunsil, Houston Texans, $35.2M